-When in this display, you may select to have the EVIC, odometer, and navigation system (if equipped) changed between US and Metric units of measure.
-Touch "US" or "Metric" until a check-mark appears next to the setting, showing that setting has been selected.
-Touch the back arrow soft-key to return to the previous menu.
+When in this display, you may select to have the DID, odometer, and navigation system (if equipped) changed between US and Metric units of measure.
+Press "US" or "Metric" until a check-mark appears next to the setting, showing that setting has been selected.
+Press the back arrow button on the touchscreen to return to the previous menu.